Schedule Policy/Career Is Now in Effect (March 2026)

 What protections do I lose if my position is reclassified?

 You lose MSPB appeal rights for firings, suspensions, and demotions.
-You also lose the 30-day advance notice before termination, access to the Office of Special Counsel for whistleblower complaints, student loan repayment eligibility, and recruitment/retention/relocation incentives.
+You also lose the 30-day advance notice before termination, access to the Office of Special Counsel for whistleblower complaints, the agency-paid student loan repayment benefit, and recruitment, retention, and relocation incentives.
 You keep FERS retirement, FEHB, TSP, severance pay, and EEOC complaint rights.

 No. The final rule does not allow employees to appeal their initial reclassification.
 Once a position is moved, it cannot be moved back without OPM review and White House approval.
 Legal challenges to the overall rule could reverse reclassifications if courts find it unlawful.